Managing Common Units

 The common unit’s principle aim is to ensure students acquire a foundation in skills and knowledge which they apply and refine throughout their degree studies.
 Because the approach to assessment in common units is formative, it is important that they are given the opportunity to learn from assignment feedback and utilise this to improve the skills required in that particular assignment.

-As a general rule, resubmission of assignments should be offered to students where they have made every effort to complete the task correctly but have either misunderstood a fundamental requirement of the task or not quite met the standard.
+As a general rule, resubmission of assignments should be offered to students.
 The resubmission is allowed on the proviso that they:

 • Can only achieve a pass grade